crwilcox/chriswilcoxracing.github.io/_posts/2023-07-15-WMRRA Round 4 .md

 round with a small shoulder bruise and a larger bruised ego.
 Having quality safety equipment makes it easier to take risks on track as I know it is there to protect me.

+Thanks to Louis Stevenson for taking the photos and providing treats, as well as making a great pitmate.
+Thanks to Colin Carihill for sharing a van down to Portland from Seattle.
+And thanks to Dave Pearce for loaning out his pimped out sprinter for us to hang out in style this weekend.

 The race schedule this year means we have a gap so plenty of time for me to fix the bike and prepare mentally to go out there again.
 Luckily, I have a TrackTime